White House to appeal Clinton-appointed judge’s border wall ruling

 The White House said Wednesday night it will appeal a district judge’s ruling that blocks President Trump from using billions of dollars that Congress earmarked for the Pentagon to instead build his border wall.

 The judge halted $3.6 billion that Mr. Trump sought to move from the Defense Department for wall construction, based on his declaration of a border national emergency.

-The permanent injunction doesn’t apply to other funding that the Supreme Court already said could flow, while cases are being argued in other courts.
+On Wednesday Judge Haywood S. Gilliam Jr., an Obama appointee to the federal court in Northern California, issued another decision blocking the same money.
+He ruled Congress specifically rejected Mr. Trump’s larger request for money, and the president’s efforts to spend more than he was allocated on the border wall is illegal.

+“The court appreciates the complexity of the policy judgments at hand, and further understands that defendants may strongly disagree with Congress‘ determination.
+But the court has found that defendants do not have the statutory authority under Section 2808 to redirect military construction funds for the planned border barrier construction,” the judge wrote.

 Ms. Grisham said federal law “authorizes the use of the funds by empowering the Secretary of Defense to ‘undertake military construction projects’ to support the Armed Forces during a national emergency.”